Marisa-Paolucci/MoMA-project/README.md

 3. Open the `src/01_discover.ipynb` file to view the raw data.
 4. Run the `src/02_clean_moma.ipynb` script to clean the raw MoMA data.
 5. Run the `src/03_clean_textbook.ipynb` script to clean the raw art history textbook data.
-6. Run the `src/04_analyze.ipynb` file to view the analysis.
+6. Run the `src/04_analyze.ipynb` file to view the analysis and visualizations.

 ## Capstone Project Criteria